Guide to articles

 The position of the signature indicates the author's role as the writer of the memoir on the subject.
 The author also contributed all or part of the reference material that appears below the signature, but the project editors have verified and often supplemented these sections.

-An Index of Contributors to the Oxford DNB, showing the entries that contributors have written and/or revised, has been provided in a separately published volume which accompanies the dictionary.
+An Index of Contributors to the Oxford DNB, showing the entries that contributors have written and/or revised, has been provided in a separately published volume and is available to purchase individually.

 The references supplied for each entry consist of: